Chemistry tutor near me in Fort Worth, TX

 Molarity

-Nancy taught 10 days ago
+Nancy taught about 1 month ago

 The Student and Tutor reviewed Grignard reagents, covering their definition, synthesis, reactivity, and various reactions with active hydrogens, carbonyl compounds (aldehydes and ketones), epoxides, dry ice, and nitriles.
 They practiced predicting reaction products and discussed the underlying mechanisms, including a brief introduction to the SN2 mechanism for alkylation.
 For future sessions, the Student will provide syllabus details regarding stereoselectivity, and the next class is planned to cover Infrared (IR) Spectroscopy.